Podoprigora/sport-area-shop-front/README.md

 ## SportArea shop front-end

-Experimintal e-comerce front-end built with [React](https://github.com/facebook/react/).
+Experimental e-comerce front-end built with [React](https://github.com/facebook/react/).

+The main purpose of this project is mastering of [React](https://github.com/facebook/react/) and receive hands-on experience to build complex components to facilitate development upcoming projects.
+Another point of this project is preparing library of reusable components.

 All images and data have been taken from [https://www.planet-sports.com/](https://www.planet-sports.com/).